aaronzhang1234/cta-tracker/README.md

   "route" : (Route of this request),
   "stats": {
-   "avg_total_time": (Average time of all trains), "avg_time_between_stops" : (Average time between each stop, First value is from creation date to first stop), },
+   "avg_total_time": (Average time of all trains), "avg_time_between_stops" : DICT (Average time between each stop, Key is stopid-stopid), },
   "trains": [
     {